insidewhy/formatter.nvim/README.md

 - `exe`: the program you wish to run.
 - `args`: a table of arguments to pass (optional)
+  - `$FILE_PATH` will be replaced with the file path of the current buffer
+  - `$FILE_NAME` will be replaced with the file name of the current buffer
 - `stdin`: if it should use the standard input (optional)
 - `cwd` : the path to run the program from (optional)
 - `try_node_modules`: tries to run a formatter from locally install npm